-- 3. The Employer will extend an employee's probationary period, on a day-for-a-day basis, for any day(s) that the employee is on leave without pay or shared leave, except for leave taken for military service. - 4.
-An employee who transfers, promotes or voluntarily demotes prior to completing his or her initial probationary period will serve a new probationary period.
+The Employer will extend an employee's probationary period, on a dayfor-a-day basis, for any day(s) that the employee is on leave without pay or shared leave, except for leave taken for military service.
+Employees working less than full-time will have their probationary period extended, on a day-for-day basis, on the same proportional basis that their appointment bears to full-time employment.

+3. An employee who transfers, promotes or voluntarily demotes prior to completing his or her initial probationary period will serve a new probationary period.
 The length of the new probationary period will be in accordance with Subsection 4.5 A.1, unless adjusted by the Employer for time already served in probationary status.
 In no case, however, will the total probationary period be less than six (6) consecutive months.